 The megalithic circles of Carrowmore are located in the heart of the Coolrea peninsula 2.5km southwest of Sligo town.
 These monuments are placed in one of the greatest megalithic landscapes of ancient Europe.
 In this beautiful coastal region you can visit the one of the great heartlands of neolithic megalithic remains in Western Europe.

-The Carrowmore complex is situated on a low plateau at the heart of the peninsula, which is at the center of a well-preserved megalithic landscape with fabulous views.
-The peninsula is bounded by water on three sides - Ballisodare Bay to the south, the Atlantic ocean to the west and Sligo Bay to the north.
-To the east, beyond Cairns Hill is the same distance to the east.
-There are six more mountain-top cairns on the peaks of the Ox Mountains to the south.
+The Carrowmore megaliths are situated on a low plateau at the heart of the peninsula, the central point of a well-preserved megalithic landscape with fantastic views of the wider complex.
+The area is bounded by water on three sides: Ballisodare Bay to the south, the Atlantic ocean to the west and Sligo Bay to the north.
+To the east, beyond Cairns Hill is Lough Gill.